ktorio/ktor-documentation/topics/events.md

 ## Handle events in an application {id="handle-events-application"}

 To handle events for the specified `Application` instance, use the `Application.environment.monitor` property.
-This property provides access to the [Events](https://api.ktor.io/ktor-shared/ktor-events/io.ktor.events/-events/index.html) instance, allowing you to handle application events:
+This property provides access to the [Events](https://api.ktor.io/ktor-shared/ktor-events/io.ktor.events/-events/index.html) instance that exposes the following functions allowing you to handle application events:
 - `subscribe`: subscribes to an event specified by [EventDefinition](#event-definition).
 - `unsubscribe`: unsubscribes from an event specified by [EventDefinition](#event-definition).
 - `raise`: raises an event specified by [EventDefinition](#event-definition) with the specified value.